nerdreich/wiki.md/docs/install.md

 ## Basic installation

 Download a `wiki.md-<version>.tar.gz` or `wiki.md-<version>.zip` and extract it to a temporary location.
-If you want your whole site to be the wiki, copy everything from `wiki.md/` into the root of your webserver.
-If you want to run the wiki only within a subdirectory, copy everything into a folder of your choice on the webserver, turning that into the wiki.
+If you want your whole site to be the wiki, copy everything from `wiki.md/` into the root of your web-server.
+If you want to run the wiki only within a sub-directory, copy everything into a folder of your choice on the web-server, turning that into the wiki.

 ### Change password

-The default installation requires a `admin` password to edit pages.
+The default installation requires an `admin` password to edit pages.
 There is no default password, so you can't edit anything until you set one.

 To do so, replace the `admin`'s password in `.htpasswd` with a new one.
 You can use any tool that can create a bcrypt hash, e.g. Apache's `htpassd`: